Go directly to product information

 Assortment

-• only available in stand-up pouch
+• available only in a stand-up pouch

-• larger quantities on request
+• Larger quantities on request

-Gift wrapping
+Gift packaging

-• The jar is available in a tasteful gift packaging, consisting of a cube box filled with black tissue paper.
+• The jar is available in tasteful gift packaging, consisting of a cube box filled with black tissue paper.

-• For an overview of our gift packaging, please refer to the section gift wrapping
+• For an overview of our gift packaging, please refer to the section. gift packaging

 Health

-Cassia contains 20 to 400 times as much coumarin as Ceylon cinnamon (0.017 grams per 100 grams).
+Cassia contains 20 to as much as 400 times more coumarin than Ceylon cinnamon (0.017 grams per 100 grams).

 General advice

-• store cinnamon in a dark, dry and cool place
+• Store cinnamon in a dark, dry, and cool place.

-• the expiration date is an indication
+• The expiration date is an indication.

 • best before September 2027 (09-2027)